Rlee-94/Rlee-94/README.md

 - 👋 Hi, I’m @Rlee-94
 - 👀 I’m interested in learning python and becoming a software engineer!
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on beginner level python projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me leereggie28@gmail.com

 <!---